 This work is devoted to an analytical description of the dynamics of the static/flowing interface in thin dry granular flows.

-Our starting point is the asymptotic model derived in Bouchut et al. (2016) from an incompressible model with viscoplastic rheology including a Drucker--Prager yield stress.
+Our starting point is the asymptotic model derived by Bouchut et al. (2016) from a free surface incompressible model with viscoplastic rheology including a Drucker-Prager yield stress.

 This asymptotic model is based on the thin-layer approximation